matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     <https://github.com/matrix-org/matrix-doc/issues>`_ to give context
     for the proposal.

-- Gather feedback as widely as possible from the community and core team.
+- Gather feedback as widely as possible from everyone.

   - The aim is to get maximum consensus towards an optimal solution.
 Sometimes trade-offs are required to meet this goal.
 Decisions should be made to the